lauris71/sehle/tutorial/lesson-1.md

         EleaColor4f bg = {0.32f, 0.3f, 0.27f};
         sehle_render_context_clear (&ctx, 1, 1, &bg);

-Display all our renderables.
+Next display all our renderables.
 This calls *display* virtual method of renderables, submitting geometry for subsequent render calls.

 Display uses the concept of render stages.
-A stage one semantic part of multi-pass rendering (e.g. STAGE_SOLID, STAGE_TRANSPARENT, STAGE_LIGHTING).
+A stage is one semantic part of multi-pass rendering (e.g. STAGE_SOLID, STAGE_TRANSPARENT, STAGE_LIGHTING).
 Here we use forward stage.
+We will also specify the layers to be processed.

+Please note that passing our SehleStaticMesh to display method is actually done by two parameters - an implementation (SEHLE_STATIC_MESH_RENDERABLE_IMPLEMENTATION) and instance (&mesh.renderable_inst).
+This is how polymorphism in AZ type system works - every type instance that is neither final nor object has to be accompanied by corresponding implementation.

         sehle_render_context_display_frame(&ctx, SEHLE_STATIC_MESH_RENDERABLE_IMPLEMENTATION, &mesh.renderable_inst, 1, SEHLE_STAGE_FORWARD | SEHLE_STAGE_SOLID);

-Render everything that was submitted in display pass.
-This calls the *render* virtual method of renderables, sending submitted data to OpenGL engine.
+Next render everything that was submitted in display pass.
+This, for each submitted renderable, calls the *bind* virtual method of material and then the *render* virtual method of renderable, finally sending submitted data to OpenGL engine.

 Render uses both display stage and render type.
-Render type defines, which parts and properties of renderale are relevant and how they should be handles (e.g. RENDER_DEPTH, RENDER_DENSITY, RENDER_AMBIENT).
+Render type defines, which parts and properties of the renderable are relevant and how they should be handles (e.g. RENDER_DEPTH, RENDER_DENSITY, RENDER_AMBIENT).
 Here we use RENDER_FORWARD type.

+It also allow one to skip materials by type.

         sehle_render_context_render (&ctx, SEHLE_STAGE_FORWARD, SEHLE_RENDER_FORWARD, 1, 0);